 When tough times arise, even highly skilled people will lose their jobs.
 Anyone who was impacted by the recession back in 2008 is likely all too aware of that.

 As a business owner, you can help those talented people that were effected.

-If created jobs for others is one of your dreams, then you are mentally ready to own your own business.
+If creating jobs for others is one of your dreams, then you are mentally ready to own your own business.